 Your doctor can give you medicine to:

-- Slow your heart rate and ease the strength of the contractions (calcium channel blockers)
+- Slow your heart rate and ease the strength of contractions (beta-blockers and calcium channel blockers)

 - Bring your heart's rhythm back to normal (sodium and potassium channel blockers)